-74 You MUST wear a seat belt in cars, vans and other goods vehicles if one is fitted (see table below).
+- 82. You MUST wear a seat belt in cars, vans and other goods vehicles if one is fitted (see table below).
 Adults, and children aged 14 years and over, MUST use a seat belt or child restraint, where fitted, when seated in minibuses, buses and coaches.
-Exemptions are allowed for the holders of medical exemption certificates and those making deliveries or collections in goods vehicles.
+Exemptions are allowed for the holders of medical exemption certificates and those making deliveries or collections in goods vehicles. - 83.

-Front seat Rear seat Who is responsible?
-Driver Seat belt MUST be worn if fitted Driver Child under 3 years of age Correct child restraint MUST be used Correct child restraint MUST be used.
-If one is not available in a taxi, may travel unrestrained.
-Driver Child from 3 rd birthday up to 1.35 metres in height (or 12 th birthday, whichever they reach first) Correct child restraint MUST be used Correct child restraint MUST be used where seat belts fitted.
-MUST use adult belt if correct child restraint is not available in a licensed taxi or private hire vehicle, or for reasons of unexpected necessity over a short distance, or if two occupied restraints prevent fitment of a third.
-Driver Child over 1.35 metres (approx 4ft 5ins) in height or 12 or 13 years Adult seat belt MUST be worn if available Driver Adult passengers aged 14 and over Seat belt MUST be worn if available Seat belt MUST be worn if available Passenger

 Seat Belt Requirements.
 This table summarises the main legal requirements for wearing seat belts in cars, vans and other goods vehicles.

+Seat Belt Requirements Front Seat Rear Seat Who is Responsible?
+Driver Seat belt MUST be worn if fitted Driver Child under 3 years of age Correct child restraint MUST be used Correct child restraint MUST be used.
+If one is not available in a taxi, may travel unrestrained Driver Child from 3 rd birthday up to 1.35 metres in height (or 12 th birthday, whichever they reach first) Correct child restraint MUST be used Correct child restraint MUST be used where seat belts fitted.
+MUST use adult belt if correct child restraint is not available in a taxi or private hire vehicle, or for reasons of unexpected necessity over a short distance, or if occupied restraints prevent fitment of a third Driver Child over 1.35 metres in height or 12 / 13 years of age Adult seat belt MUST be worn if available Adult seat belt MUST be worn if available Driver Adult passengers aged 14 and over Seat belt MUST be worn if available Seat belt MUST be worn if available Passenger

-75 The driver MUST ensure that all children under 14 years of age in cars, vans and other goods vehicles wear seat belts or sit in an approved child restraint where required.
+84. The driver MUST ensure that all children under 14 years of age in cars, vans and other goods vehicles wear seat belts or sit in an approved child restraint where required (see table above).
 If a child is under 1.35 metres tall, a baby seat, child seat, booster seat or booster cushion MUST be used suitable for the child's weight and fitted to the manufacturer's instructions.